 A binder for youth to record their health journey and important information.

-Eight personal stories about the transition from pediatric to adult medical care.
-A DVD is also available at the Family & Community Resource Centre, Alberta Children's Hospital, 2nd floor.
+Nine personal stories about the transition from pediatric to adult medical care.

-This website was created to help youth and young adults transition from the AB Children's Hospital to an adult diabetes clinic.
+This website was created to help youth and young adults transition from the Alberta Children's Hospital to an adult diabetes clinic.
 For more information, contact the Diabetes Transition Coordinator at 403-473-3390.

 Create a wallet-sized health information card.

 This community organization provides information and support to youth with disabilities and their families, who are in the process of transitioning to adult services.
 Call 403-230-9158 for more information about the support they provide and check out the video they’ve created about Assured Income for the Severely Handicapped (AISH), Persons with Developmental Disabilities (PDD) and Guardianship..

-This community organization is committed to helping persons with disabilities make informed choices about their lives, in order to achieve their own level of independence.
-They provide information and referrals to community services, as well as recreational activities, life skills workshops and volunteer opportunities.
+This community organization helps people with disabilities make informed choices about their lives, in order to achieve their own level of independence.
+They offer information, referrals, recreational activities, life skills workshops and volunteer opportunities.
 Call 403-263-6880.